TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: Experiments

 \subsubsection{\textbf{Qualitative Analysis}}

-We qualitatively compare the reconstruction results on NICE-SLAM \cite{zhu2022nice}, Vox-Fusion \cite{yang2022vox} and ours shown in Fig. \ref{fig:compare}.
-Ours and Vox-Fusion do not require pre-trained model, whereas NICE-SLAM does.
-Obviously, we have better results in the reconstruction of dynamic objects.
-NICE-SLAM proposed a robust method to reconstruct scenes, but it still treats the dynamic objects as outliers and it will try to avoid reconstructing these dynamic objects as much as possible.
-Vox-Fusion only occasionally reconstructs a part of inaccurate dynamic objects and there are even some dynamic objects that are not reconstructed at all.
+Qualitative comparison of the reconstruction results between NICE-SLAM, Vox-Fusion, RoDynRF and our system (TivNe-SLAM) is shown in Fig. \ref{fig:compare}.
+To be noticed, RoDynRF, Vox-Fusion and our TivNe-SLAM do not require pre-trained geometric models, while NICE-SLAM does.
+From the experimental results of all three datasets, obviously, we achieve better reconstruction quality for dynamic objects.
+Only our method successfully reconstructs all dynamic objects, including the flying ship, the rocking horse and the moving blue car of the Room4 dataset, the moving white car of the ToyCar3 dataset, and the moving teddy bear of the Teddy dataset.
+Especially in the Teddy dataset, other methods fail to reconstruct the scene when dynamic objects appear.
+NICE-SLAM is able to reconstruct scenes, but it still treats the dynamic objects as outliers and it tries to avoid reconstructing these dynamic objects as much as possible.
+Occasionally, Vox-Fusion only partially and inaccurately reconstructs dynamic objects and there are also some dynamic objects that are not reconstructed at all.
 We will further analyze the differences between the two different keyframe selection strategies in Section. \ref{subsec:complete}.

-Traditional SLAM methods have the ability to address the problem of pose estimation, but these methods will bring a series of problems like ghost trail effects and gaps. these issues will have a detrimental impact, especially in the context of large-scale 3D reconstruction.
-We demonstrate some of these issues through experiments and results can be seen in Fig. \ref{fig:tradition}.
-Furthermore, comparing our experimental results with Co-Fusion and MaskFusion, our system avoids the issues commonly encountered in traditional SLAM systems.
+As shown in Fig. \ref{fig:dynerf}, we compare the images rendered by RoDynRF and our TivNe-SLAM.
+Our system achieves superior rendering results on synthetic datasets, because the camera moves rapidly in these scenarios, the views are switched at a fast speed.
+RoDynRF fails to accurately estimate camera poses and geometry because it is designed for scenes with slowly moving camera views.
+For the Teddy dataset, which is a real-world dataset, our system achieves competitive rendering results.
+Our method is able to reconstruct dynamic objects well, but it has difficulty rendering static backgrounds as well as the RoDynRF method.
+However, our method has an advantage in training time, the RoDynRF uses around 40 to 50 times as many training hours as ours.
+This is further reported and analyzed in Section \ref{subsec:MapQttA}.

+Lastly, we also compare our mapping results with traditional SLAM methods which are capable of pose estimation.
+We demonstrate that these methods bring a series of reconstruction problems like ghost trails and empty holes for dynamic scenes.
+Results is shown in Fig. \ref{fig:tradition}.
+This verifies the superiority of our method to enroll dynamic NeRF to a traditional SLAM.